I want to advance knowledge by supporting research, faculty, and scholarly activities.

 Librarian for Urban Studies, Land, and Development

 This librarian works with active, but highly dispersed, scholarly communities at the University that focus on urban systems and policy, climate change and resilience, real estate and development, housing equity, and more.
-This position knits together communities at the NYU Wagner Graduate School of Public Service, Center for Urban Science & Progress, Schack Institute of Real Estate and Jack Brause Library, Stern School of Business, and the Courant Institute of Mathematical Sciences.
+This position knits together communities at the NYU Wagner Graduate School of Public Service, Center for Urban Science and Progress, Schack Institute of Real Estate and Jack Brause Library, Stern School of Business, and the Courant Institute of Mathematical Sciences.

 Librarian for Public Health